wso2-attic/ballerina-integrator/README.md

       $kubectl create -f ./kubernetes/
 ```

-Now we need to import `` ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable kubernetes deployment for the service we developed above.
+Now we need to import `` ballerinax/kubernetes; `` and use `` @kubernetes `` annotations as shown below to enable Kubernetes deployment for the service we developed above.

 ##### employee_db_service.bal